326th/Roughness-measurement-respository/Data acquisition/Height API Automation/README.md

 ## Running

-1. In flow imported from`Height table migrate.json` (Import lat lon to height), click inject node and waits until it import every unique location to Height table (when done, it will display the message)
+1. In the flow imported from`Height table migrate.json` (Import lat lon to height), click inject node and waits until it import every unique location to Height table (when done, it will display the message)
-2. In flow imported from `API request Automation.json` (Height API request) then click inject and waits unti it assign elevation to every GPS (when done, it will display the message)
+2. In the flow imported from `API request Automation.json` (Height API request) then click inject and waits until it assigns elevation to every GPS (when done, it will display the message)